croquet/microverse/Microverse README.md

 The last part of the behavior is simply bundling the actor and pawn behaviors into an exportable module that can then be added to the card when we create that.

+## Note on the persistence
+The system stores the "persistent data" about every 60 seconds if there is some activity in the world.
+When you edit your behavior code, or update the system, Croquet starts a fresh session but re-loads contents from the persistent data.
+The content in the world file that the world is originally created from is not used to initialize this new session.
+Consider the world file as the starting point of a world, but editing it does not affect the world once it is created unless you edit it live by connecting as above.

 ## Croquet Microverse References
 Croquet Microverse is built on top of a number of other systems.
 The most important is the Croquet OS and the Croquet Worldcore framework.
 It isn't essential that you be familiar with these but you may find them useful in understanding the basis of how Croquet Microverse operates.